About our hospitals - Southend University Hospital

 We are unable to reimburse travel for A&E visits and blood tests.

-If you have not bought with you your proof of benefits or cannot prove that you have had an appointment with us then we will not be able to pay any money out.
-Under these circumstances you can complete an HC5 form (as above).
+If you have not bought with you your proof of benefits or appointment, will not be able to pay any money out.
+However, you can complete an HC5 form (as above).

-You cannot claim help with travel costs if you are visiting someone in hospital.
-However visitors in receipt of one of the qualifying benefits may be able to receive assistance in the form of a social Fund payment.
-Further information about this assistance can be obtained from Jobcentre Plus offices.
+You cannot claim help with travel costs if you are visiting someone.
+However, visitors in receipt of one of the qualifying benefits may be able to receive help in the form of a social Fund payment.
+More information about this can be found from Jobcentre Plus.

 You may be entitled to patient transport phone 0300 0134 997 to find out if you are eligible.